jevontrei/2024-apr-std-portfolio/README.md

 ### Header
 The header has a logo and name of the company along with the nav bar.
 Nav bar links to different pages.

+### Footer
+The footer has socials links and company info.